GabrielCarroll14/Password-Manager/README.txt

     View existing passwords to retrieve stored information.

-    To quit the application, enter 'q' when prompted for an action.
+    To quit the application, enter "q" when prompted for an action.

 Support and Assistance

 For further assistance, check the support folder within the project repository.
-Real-time help is also available on the Discord server: Password Manager Discord Server.
+Real-time help is also available on the Discord server: https://discord.gg/A6NaPSHnCU.

 Note: This is a basic password manager script and may not cover all security considerations expected in a production-level application.
 Use it at your own discretion.